kristines/scudoku/README.md

 The enumeration ```scudoku.data.UnknownOneToNine``` is an enumeration of 1,2,...,9 and 'Unknown' for the list of potential values of a cell.

 ## Solvers
-Solvers are different algorithms which try to either fix a value in a cell by deleting potential values.
+Solvers are different algorithms which try to either fix a value in a cell by deleting potential values:
  * ```scudoku.solvers.OnlyOnePotentialValueLeftInCell```: If no more potential values in a cell => Fix its value
  * ```scudoku.solvers.LastPotentialValueInBlockOrLineOrColumn```: If only one cell has a potential value (in a block/line/column) => Fix its value
  * ```scudoku.solvers.IfValueFixedToLineOrColumnInsideABlockThenDeleteFromRest```: If we know that one line/column of a block can contain an potential values => Delete it from the rest of the line/column in the other blocks

 ## Checkers
-Checkers do consistency checks on the grid.
+Checkers do consistency checks on the grid:
  * ```scudoku.checkers.CheckCellsForFixDuplicateValues```: If two or more cells (in a line/column/block) have the same fix value, then we are doomed.
  * ```scudoku.checkers.CheckCellsForNoMorePotentialValuesAvailable```: Any cell which is not fix but does not have any more potential values?
 Then we are also doomed.